godspeedsystems/gs-documentation/docs/vscode_extension/languageTools.md

 Hello developers Thank You for using Godspeed Microservice Framework.

+>  Visual Studio Code is a code editor, we are using vscode to edit the godspeed project based on our requirements.

 Godspeed Language Tool is the extnsion used to increase the productivity.

 ### Pre-requisites: